antzGames/Godot-4.3-Vertex-Animation-Instancing-Demo/README.md

 ## New Features

-- Can support many baked in animations (supports a total of 8192 frames)
+- Can support many baked in animations (supports a total of 8192 frames).
-- Ability to set a unique animation track per instance
+- Ability to set a unique animation track per instance.
-- Can assign a unique tint color per instance
+- Can assign a unique tint color per instance.
-- A free unused float value for future functionality
+- A free unused float value for future functionality.

+## Limitations

+- Animations have to be the same number of frames to make the shader simple to use.
+- Number of animation tracks and number of frames per track have to be known.
+- 3D Models must be less than 8192 vertices.
+- total number of frames for all animations must be less than 8192.

 ## Blender Add-On Guide
 1. Download the files from [Not Unreal Tools - Vertex Animation](https://github.com/yanorax/unreal_tools) and install **vertex_animation.py** in the Blender -> **Edit** -> **Preferences...** -> **Add-ons** -> **Install...** menu.
 In the **3D Viewport** side bar, you should now have a **Not Unreal Tools** menu and if selected it will show a **Vertex Animation** panel.